 This 3U rack can hold up to 3 identical plug-in power supply units.
-A typical system would have two of these racks, one to provide power to the console control surface and another to provide power to the digital I/O rack.
 The number of plug-in PSU's required in the rack is dependant upon the size of the system, the distance between console and rack, and the "hot spare" requirement.